It’s time to head to Hell – Hell Michigan that is! The hamlet with a curious name is situated about forty minutes northwest of Ann Arbor.

-The Touristy Side
+The Touristy Side of Hell

 Immediately after entering Hell, I was greeted by multiple “welcome-to” signs and other hell-acious and fun word plays were on display everywhere.
 My personal favorite, near the creek that leads to Hell Dam, was, “PLEASE do not litter or pee in the river.
 It’s going through HELL now.”

 While you’re here you can purchase a square inch of Hell, graduate from Damnation University, or even become mayor for the day.
 John Colone, the one who bought Hell, serves as the unofficial mayor.

 Throughout Hell are cartoon cutouts of hellions and horned demons, creating a bit of fun with the town name.
 You can get some commemorative pictures with your head in the cutouts when you arrive or before you leave.

 Screams Souvenirs from Hell & Helloween is the main shop in the community.
 You can buy humorous souvenirs from coffee mugs and glassware to headbands and hoodies with Hell-themed graphics.
 The shop sells Halloween items all year too.

 Behind the shop is a mini-golf course with wickedly-themed holes.
 Admission is only about $20 for a family of four.
 On top of that, Screams Souvenirs is the home of Damnation University.
 This institution awards more than 100 degrees and university-themed memorabilia.